 It shall be unlawful for any person to violate any provision or to fail to comply with any of the requirements of this ordinance or the provisions of any ordinance adopted by reference by this ordinance.
 Any person violating any of such provisions or failing to comply with any of the mandatory requirements of this ordinance shall be guilty of a misdemeanor.
-Any person convicted of a misdemeanor under the provisions of this ordinance shall be punishable by a fine of not more than $1,000 or by imprisonment in the county jail for a period not exceeding six months, or by both such fine and imprisonment.
+Any person convicted of a misdemeanor under the provisions of this ordinance shall be punishable by a fine of not more than $1,000 or by imprisonment in the county jail for a period not exceeding six (6) months, or by both such fine and imprisonment.
 Each such person shall be guilty of a separate offense for each and every day during any portion of which any violation of any provision of this ordinance, or the provisions of any ordinance adopted by reference by this ordinance, is committed, continued, or permitted by such person and shall be punishable accordingly.
 Any violation of this ordinance which is declared to be a misdemeanor shall be considered and treated as an infraction subject to the procedures described in Cal.
 Penal Code §§ 19.6 and 19.7, when:

-The District Manager or District Counsel files a complaint charging the offense as an infraction unless the defendant, at the time he/she is arraigned, after being informed of his/her rights, elects to have the case proceed as a misdemeanor; or
+The District General Manager or District Legal Counsel files a complaint charging the offense as an infraction unless the defendant, at the time he/she is arraigned, after being informed of his/her rights, elects to have the case proceed as a misdemeanor; or

 The court, with the consent of the defendant, determines that the offense is an infraction in which event the case shall proceed as if the defendant had been arraigned on an infraction complaint.